Hendy/umbraco-look/README.md

 public class LookTag
 {
 	/// <summary>
-	/// The tag group - this is used as a custom Lucene field, and must contain only alphanumeric / underscore chars and be less than 50 chars.
+	/// The tag group - must contain only alphanumeric / underscore chars and be less than 50 chars.
 	/// </summary>
 	public string Group { get; set; }